cmpt276-G7/project/README.md

 -really need to start work on layout (should ask the group.... if they feel like working on it.......)

--need to study callbacks (URL) and api calls more... probably need to store all credential data in a DB for calls from pages other than auth/:provider to auth/:provider/callback
+~~-need to study callbacks (URL) and api calls more... probably need to store all credential data in a DB for calls from pages other than auth/:provider to auth/:provider/callback~~

--thus, more migrations!!
+~~-thus, more migrations!!~~

+##### Remarks (Nov 10):

+-added columns to store user tokens, now can call facebook API calls on other pages

+-users should be able to log in with facebook and see their name/picture

+-start to implement other platforms, and add security measures for current authentications